Minor in Business Administration - 4 Units

 SOBA 394V.
 The Struggles of Apartheid and Social Justice - South Africa.
 1 Unit.

+This course focuses on Stetson's Social Justice Value.
 From the perspective of both literature, film, and philosophy, this course explores the historical and ongoing cultural and economic injustices that result from apartheid, including the effects of discrimination and prejudice.
 The course will compare and contrast apartheid to other forms of discrimination, including race, religion, gender, sexuality, and handicapped worldwide.
 Junior Seminar.

 SOBA 395.
 Teaching Apprenticeship.
 0.5 Units.